-Let’s pretend for a moment that I have a pear-shape which has a smaller measurement at the shoulders and bust than at the hip area.
-Tips for dressing the pear-shaped figure include wearing straight fitting dark color pants that fall straight or taper slightly from the hip area.
-Pockets that are too small, have flaps or rhinestones, are placed at odd angles or gap open all bring attention to the hips.
-Fading or any ornamentation such as embroidery or prints also draws attention to the hips.
+Pretend for a moment that I have a pear-shape that has a smaller measurement at the shoulders and bust than at the hip area.
+Tips for dressing the pear-shaped figure include wearing straight-fitting dark pants that fall straight or taper slightly from the hip area.
+Pockets that are too small, have flaps or rhinestones, are placed at odd angles, or gap opens all bring attention to the hips.
+Fading or any ornamentation, such as embroidery or prints, also draws attention to the hips.

-If you have a petite (5’4″ and under) pear-shape figure, wearing one tone of color from your shoulders to the floor will help you to appear taller.
-Every break of color or design on your body makes it appear shorter and wider.
-Long sleeves should always end just below your wrist bone.
-Shoulder seams should be on your shoulder socket not dropped below that line.
+If you have a petite (5’4″ and under) pear-shaped figure, wearing one tone of color from your shoulders to the floor will help you appear taller.
+Every break of color or design on your body makes it appear shorter and broader.
+Long sleeves should always end at your wrist bone.
+Shoulder seams should be on your shoulder socket, not dropped below that line.
 Skirts should end at the most slender part of your leg above the knee or just below it.
 Pants should almost touch the floor if they are wide enough not to puddle on the top of your foot.
 In the case of slim leg pants, always wear shoes the color of your skin or match the color of the pant and the shoe as close as possible.
 The dressier your look, the more sheer your stockings should be.

 The pear-shaped figure and the petite woman benefit from tops that end above the area where your hip is fullest.
-Showing the full length of your leg is always flattering.
+Showing the entire length of your leg is always flattering.

-I want to thank my friends at My Fair Lady for sending me clothes that I would not normally try, which allows me to share more diverse style lessons with you.
-This Clara Sunwoo top (click here) was a gift.
-ShopMyFairLady.com is offering us a 20% discount on our whole order until the end of November!
-Use the code: Gravy at checkout to get your discount.
+I want to thank my friends at My Fair Lady for sending me clothes that I would not usually try, which allows me to share more diverse style lessons with you.
+This Clara Sunwoo top was a gift from ShopMyFairLady.com.

-The straight leg pants are from my site here.
 The bag and shoes are a couple of years old.
-The earrings are from Stein Mart a few years ago.
+The earrings were from Stein Mart a few years ago.